USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 Without the BIOSEASON file, all biogenic emissions will be calculated using summer factors or winter factors.
 Additionally, when using the inline biogenic option, the user must point to the SOILOUT file from one day’s simulation as the SOILINP file for the next day.
 The user must also decide whether to write over SOILOUT files from previous days or create a uniquely named SOILOUT file for each day.
 The latter approach is recommended if the user wishes to retain the capability to restart simulations in the middle of a sequence of simulations.

-<a id=Plume_Rise></a>
-#### Plume Rise
-Plume rise can be calculated for large point sources.
-Plume rise can be calculated inline within CMAQ provided the emission files have been processed with SMOKE for inline processing.
-The NPTGRPS sets the number of “sectors” for which the user wishes to provide a stack_groups file and an inline emissions file.
-Optionally, the user can request 2 optional output diagnostic files that include a 3-D file of the emissions with plume rise included and a layer fractions (PLAY) file that includes the fractional amount of emission per model layer.

 <a id=Wind_Blown_Dust></a>
 #### Wind-Blown Dust